Policy

 Product Commitments

-Encouraging responsible financial crime mitigation, cybersecurity practices, and policy-aligned conduct.
+Encouraging responsible transparency (e.g., to mitigate financial crime risks), cybersecurity practices, and policy-aligned conduct.

 The framework is voluntary but offers a pathway to qualification as a "qualified DeFi stablecoin."
 Projects adopting these standards demonstrate risk mitigation, preparedness for legal or regulatory review and contribute to sector-wide credibility.
 We acknowledge the effort to align with the new framework and encourage iterative progress.1